elphinhote/PubCrawl/README.md

 # PubSpace
-An app for setting up PubSpace
+An app designed to search your favorite pubs for PubCrawls